ramigs/nuxt-fauna-article/nuxt-fauna.md

 We'll be adding an asynchronous JavaScript API call to the Film page that gets back its rating.

+Load this data on the client To load the data of a GitHub repo on the client, we have to add some code `/pages/repos/_slug.js`:

 # Conclusion

 In this article we've learned

+"The code for this tutorial can be found here."

 static website that you can deploy on your host of choice.